August 3, 2020

 Since you’ll have a lot to do, you’ll probably be eager to jump in the shower as soon as possible.
 Don’t forget your basic toiletries, or even better, take a small pouch and make a toilet essentials kit.
 It should contain:

 Your overnight bag has nothing to do with your new place.
 It will help you on the road as well as in the first few hours in your home when you really don’t have the time to search for this and that.
-Of course, if you are moving with kids or pets, this bag should include their basic necessities, too.
+Of course, if you are moving with pets or kids, this bag should include their basic necessities, too.

 Let’s start with the basics.
-To be able to pack your things, you are going to need certain packaging supplies.
+To be able to pack your things, you are going to need certain packing supplies.
 If you want to do everything right and make sure that all your items receive maximum protection, you’ll have to obtain much more than boxes and tape.
+But if you decide to book packing services, you won’t have to worry about this, as your moving service providers will bring everything necessary.

-There are options out there to get everything on a budget, and even for free.
-You don’t have to buy special foams, packing beans and bubble wrap for everything; you can use some materials from your home.
-Blankets, clothing items, and pillows can come in handy if you want to save some money.
+There are options out there to get everything for little money, and even for free if your budget is tight.
+You don’t have to buy special foams, packing beans, and bubble wrap for everything; you can use some materials from your home.
+Blankets, clothing items, and pillows can come in handy if you want to save some money, and you can use newspapers instead of packing paper.

 Having a list is always useful, and this list of supplies and materials that you need to pack your belongings can serve as a guide, which you can adjust to your needs:

-If you have already made an inventory list of your belongings, you’ll know approximately how much of each packaging supply you are going to require.
+If you have already made an inventory list of your belongings, you’ll know approximately how much of each material you are going to require.

 The easiest way to pack is in an order that is most convenient for you.
-You can do it room by room or according to groups (i.e. house electronics, home appliances, clothing, etc.) Keep in mind that if you do it room by room, you should keep your sensitive items separately and in protective packaging.
+You can do it room by room or according to groups (i.e. house electronics, home appliances, clothing, etc.) Keep in mind that if you do it room by room, you should pack fragile items separately and in protective packaging.

-The first thing you should do is to sit back and take the full scope of the task at hand.
+The first of the things to do after the move is to sit back and take the full scope of the task at hand.
 Now that you have moved all your belongings, you don’t want to start unpacking without a plan and sow chaos.
 Start with unpacking your furniture and setting it up at least approximately where you want it to be.
-Then unpack your necessities like bed sheets and pillows, food and water bowls for your pets, bathroom necessities, kitchen necessities, and appliances.
+Then unpack your necessities like bedsheets and pillows, food and water bowls for your pets, bathroom necessities, kitchen necessities, and appliances.